On the Uniqueness of Solutions for the Basis Pursuit in the Continuum: Introduction

 \subsection{Related Works}

-\paragraph{Optimization over Radon measures.} The historical motivation to consider the total-variation as a regularization norm was to extend discrete $\ell^1$ regularization techniques, used in the theory of compressed sensing to recover sparse vectors~\cite{Donoho2006,Elad10,Foucart2013mathematical,Unser2016representer}, for the recovery of continuous-domain Dirac masses.
+\paragraph{Optimization over Radon measures.} The historical motivation to consider the total-variation norm as a regularization was to extend discrete $\ell^1$ regularization techniques, used in the theory of compressed sensing to recover sparse vectors~\cite{Donoho2006,Elad10,Foucart2013mathematical,Unser2016representer}, for the recovery of continuous-domain Dirac masses.
 The goal is to recover point sources, modelled as a sum of Dirac masses, from finitely many measurements.
-This question has received considerable attention in the 21st century, including methods that are not based on TV regularization, such as finite rate of innovation (FRI) techniques~\cite{Vetterli2002FRI,simeoni2020cpgd} and Prony's methods~\cite{schmidt1986multiple,plonka2014prony,liao2016music}.
-Several data-science problems can be formulated as a continuous-domain Dirac recovery problem, including radio-astronomy~\cite{pan2016towards}, super-resolution microscopy~\cite{denoyelle2019sliding}, or 3D image deconvolution~\cite{courbot2020fast}.
-It is worth noting that other infinite-dimensional extensions of the compressed sensing framework have been proposed~\cite{tang2013compressed,Adcock2015generalized,Unser2016representer,Traonmilin2017compressed,bhandari2018sampling}.
+This question has received considerable attention in the 21st century, including methods that are not based on TV regularization, such as finite rate of innovation (FRI) techniques~\cite{Vetterli2002FRI} and Prony's methods~\cite{schmidt1986multiple,plonka2014prony}.
+Several data-science problems can be formulated as a continuous-domain Dirac recovery problem, including radio-astronomy~\cite{pan2016towards}, super-resolution microscopy~\cite{boyd2017alternating}, or 3D image deconvolution~\cite{courbot2020fast}.